- How to Access the Data

 Design a customized data file

-Specify a dataset containing only the samples and variables you need for your analysis.
-IPUMS-PMA microdata is accessed through our online data extract system.
+You can create a customized dataset by selecting only the samples and variables you need for your analysis.
+IPUMS PMA microdata are accessed through our online data extract system.
+See our video tutorial on how to make a data extract.Back to top

 How to use the data